 The interoceanic waterway uses a system of locks with two lanes that operates as water elevators and raises the ships from sea level to the level of Gatun Lake, 26 meters above sea level, to allow the crossing though the Continental Divide, and then lowers the ships to sea level on the other side of the Isthmus.

 The water used to raise and lower the vessels in each set of locks is obtained from Gatun Lake by gravity and poured into the locks through a main culvert system that extends under the locks chamber from the sidewalls and the center wall.

 The Panama Canal Expansion Program began in September 2007.
 Its objective is to double the waterway's capacity to satisfy the increasing demand of world maritime trade.
 The Panama Canal Expansion was the largest infrastructure project in the waterway since its original construction.
 Work started in 2007 to add a third lane for the transit of bigger vessels, doubling the capacity of the Canal, having an impact on economies of scale and opening new markets.

-- The design and construction of the Third Set of Locks, which consists in the construction of two new locks complezes, one on the Pacific and the other on the Atlantic, with three chambers, water-saving basins, a lateral filling and emptying system and rolling gates.
+The design and construction of the Third Set of Locks, which consists in the construction of two new locks complexes, one on the Pacific and the other on the Atlantic, with three chambers, water-saving basins, a lateral filling and emptying system and rolling gates.